-Subject to home campus restrictions, students may request to have one course during each semester reported to the home campus for a Credit or No Credit (CR/NC) grade which will not affect CSU grade point averages.
-The following conditions apply:
+All courses must be taken for a regular grade at the study center; however, through submission of the Credit/No Credit Request Form, and subject to home campus restrictions, students may request to have one course during each semester reported to the home campus for a Credit or No Credit (CR/NC) grade.
+Courses reported as a Credit/No Credit will not affect CSU grade point averages.
+For a course to be considered for the CR/NC grade, the following conditions apply:

-- 1. All courses must be taken for a regular grade at the study center; however, via this form, students may designate one course per semester for a maximum of eight semester units for the year to be reported to the home campus as a CR/NC. - 2.
-Requests must be consistent with CR/NC regulations set by the student's home campus and major department.
-Normally, courses fulfilling major requirements must be taken for a letter grade. - 3.
-CR is awarded for grades A through C- in undergraduate courses, and A through B- in graduate courses.
-NC is assigned for D+ through F in undergraduate courses, C+ through F in graduate courses, contingent upon compliance with #2, above. - 4.
-Approved requests are final and will be reported to the student's home campus as a CR/NC which will appear on student's CSU academic record.
-CR/NC grading symbols have no effect on the grade point average. - 5.
-Language courses which are local or native in countries where the national language is not English do not qualify for the CR/NC option and will be reported to the student's home campus using letter grades except when approved by CSU IP. - 6.
-CR/NC requests must be submitted to CSU IP at least four weeks prior to the scheduled final examination date for courses which are two or more months in length.
-If the course is less than two months in length, requests must be submitted at least two weeks prior to the scheduled final examination date.
+- 1. Students may designate one course per semester for a maximum of four (4) units for the semester to be reported to the home campus as a CR/NC. - 2.
+Requests must be consistent with CR/NC regulations set by the student's home campus and relevant department(s).
+Normally, courses fulfilling major and minor requirements must be taken for a letter grade. - 3.
+The course that is being considered for a CR/NC grade is not a) a language course which is local or native in countries where the national language is not English or b) a required language course for the program.
+(These courses do not qualify for the CR/NC option and will be reported to the student's home campus using letter grades except when approved by CSU IP.) - 4.
+The CR/NC request is submitted to CSU IP at least four weeks prior to the scheduled final examination date for courses which are eight weeks or more in length.
+If the course is less than eight weeks in length, requests must be submitted at least two weeks prior to the scheduled final examination date.
 Forms must be received in the term in which the course was taken.
-Deadline dates to submit forms are strictly enforced. - 7.
-Incomplete forms, which omit the information requested above and/or signatures and dates below will not be considered.
+Deadline dates to submit forms are strictly enforced. - 5.
+The Credit/No Credit Request Form is complete.
+(Forms, which omit the information requested or does not contain accurate information are considered incomplete and will not be considered.)